gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 Here's a brief section on starting a new project with Gatsby v2 instead of upgrading an existing project.

-_Start from scratch:_ If you're a _start from scratch_ kind of person, you can install the Gatsby beta and React like this: `npm install gatsby react react-dom`
+_Start from scratch:_ If you're a _start from scratch_ kind of person, you can install the Gatsby and React like this: `npm install gatsby react react-dom`

 _Tutorial:_ If you'd like a step-by-step guide, [follow the tutorial](/tutorial/) to get started with Gatsby v2.